-A restraining order or protective order is a legal order issued by a state court which requires one person to stop harming another.
+A restraining order or protective order is a legal order issued by a state court that requires one person to stop harming another.
 All individuals who apply for or obtain a temporary or permanent Protective Order or Restraining Order listing any Colby-Sawyer College location as a protected area must provide Campus Safety with a copy of the order.
 The Campus Safety Department understands the sensitivity of this information and respects the privacy of the reporting person.
-Procedures are in place to maintain the confidentiality of the information
+Procedures are in place to maintain the confidentiality of the information.

 College Interim Non-Contact Order

 The College uses interim non-contact orders with students as a means to de-escalate situations, prevent crimes, and/or improve the possibility to interfere with harassment or conflict.
 An interim non-contact order means that in order to protect the safety, health, freedom, or peace of a student or the campus community, another student may be ordered not to contact him/her.
 An interim non-contact order may be imposed also when the student protected by the order and the student on whom the non-contact order is imposed live in the same residence hall.
 A college interim non-contact order can be applied for by any student who justifiably feels threatened or harassed by another student.
 Also, a Campus Safety Officer may enact an interim non-contact order if s/he feels the person threatened is too frightened or unable to do it himself/herself